almazarrafael/Hydro-Homie/README.md

 ## What I learned

-1. A little bit of javascript syntax
+1. JavaScript syntax.
-2. An introduction to asynchronous programming
+2. An introduction to asynchronous programming.
-3. Building discord bots
+3. Building Discord bots.
-4. Node JS
+4. Using Node JS.
-5. Reading and writing files with javascript
+5. Reading and writing files with JavaScript.